• Skip to primary navigation

 • 2 bay leaves

-• 1 head of cabbage chopped into wedges
+• 1 head of cabbage thinly sliced

-• 1 lb. carrots peeled, chunked
+• 1 lb. carrots peeled and sliced into 1-inch pieces

 Instructions

-Method 1 - Lean
+Method 1 - Lean (Vintage)

 • Place brisket in Instant Pot (fat side down) with broth, onions, garlic, thyme, and seasoning packet.